TuragaLab/snapshotscope/README.md

 $ python exp.py <train | test>
 ```

-The experiment scripts in `experiments` follow the same pattern: they take one argument, which is whether to train or test.
+**You will probably want to change the locations where data is read and results are saved by modifying the provided exp.py files.** These experiment scripts in `experiments` follow the same pattern: they take one argument, which is whether to train or test.
 If you want to modify any other aspect of the training, you can simply change those settings in the corresponding `exp.py` file.